-Ninety percent of entering full-time MBA students in 2019 received merit-based awards, with the average award totaling approximately $40,000.
-Almost half of the entering part-time MBA class in 2019 received awards, with the average award totaling over $7000.
+Ninety percent of entering full-time MBA students in 2021 received Dean’s Scholarships, with the average award totaling approximately $19,000.
+More than half of the entering part-time MBA class in 2021 received awards, with the average award totaling over $7,000.

 Through a gift established in 2003 by Monica Chandra, MBA ’87 and her brother Amit Chandra, MBA ’93, this fund provides scholarship assistance for MBA students enrolled in the Carroll School of Management, with first preference to students from India and second preference to those from Southeast Asia.

 These institutional awards are awarded to exceptionally strong MBA, MSA, and MSF candidates.
 Dean’s Scholarships range in value and provide tuition remission for graduate study in the Carroll School.